centyllion/bulma-kotlin/README.md

 }
 ```

-When the value of a multiple element is changed a simple [diff](https://github.com/centyllion/bulma-kotlin/blob/master/src/main/kotlin/bulma/diff.kt) algorithm is apply to update the DOM.
+When the value of a multiple element is changed a simple [diff](https://github.com/centyllion/bulma-kotlin/blob/master/src/main/kotlin/bulma/diff.kt) algorithm is applied to update the DOM.

 ## Change logs